More Bull Discovered at Cherryville Historical Museum

 Major Projects Underway

-Museum volunteers, Mary U. Ferguson and Carole Stroupe have been hard at work on various aspects of the renovation.
+Museum volunteers, Mary U. Ferguson and Carole Stroupe, have been working on various aspects of the renovation.
 Several projects are happening simultaneously throughout the building.
-The comprehensive work includes carefully disassembling and boxing current exhibits for temporary storage while addressing repairs to plaster walls in the far back and upstairs front areas.
-The renovation team is also upgrading the museum’s single bathroom and has been carefully chipping away at 100-year-old plaster to reveal the Durham Bull’s “rear end”.
+The work includes carefully disassembling and boxing current exhibits for temporary storage while addressing repairs to plaster walls in the far back of the museum and upstairs front areas.
+The renovation team is also upgrading the museum’s single bathroom and has been carefully chipping away at 100-year-old plaster to reveal the Durham Bull’s “rear end.”

-Beyond these specific projects, the team is conducting a top-to-bottom cleaning of the facility and working to repair and restore the building’s pine flooring.
+Beyond these projects, the team is conducting a top-to-bottom cleaning of the facility.
+They are also working to repair and restore the building’s pine flooring.
 Plans are also underway for new exhibit layouts and upgraded lighting systems for both floors of the museum.

 Uncovering the History of Bull Durham

-The iconic Bull Durham tobacco brand, with its distinctive bull logo, holds a significant place in American history.
-Originating in Durham, North Carolina, in the 1850s, this loose-leaf tobacco produced by W.T.
-Blackwell and Company became a cultural phenomenon that lasted well into the 20th century.
-Its popularity soared during the Civil War when soldiers from both sides developed a taste for the mild, bright-leaf tobacco.
-This wartime exposure led to widespread demand, transforming a local product into a household name.
+The iconic Bull Durham tobacco brand, with its distinctive bull logo, holds a place in American history.
+Originating in Durham, North Carolina in the 1850s, this loose-leaf tobacco which was produced by W.T.
+Blackwell and Company, became a cultural phenomenon that lasted well into the 20th century.
+It became hugely popular during the Civil War when soldiers from both sides developed a taste for the mild, bright-leaf tobacco.
+This wartime exposure led to widespread demand, helping transform a local product into a household name.

 A Brief Pause for Progress